aquariumbio/aquarium/docs/_docs/installation/index.md

     For protocol development, this should only be necessary before running Aquarium for the first time after cloning or pulling the repository.
     Though, run this step again if you have trouble and changes may have been made.

-5. To start aquarium, run the command
+4. To start aquarium on non-Windows platforms, run the command

     ```bash
     docker-compose up